 hole in as few a number of strokes as possible.

-develop their fundamentals, second develop their body mechanics, third find the applications
+first develop their fundamentals, second develop their body mechanics, third find the

 Even though the topic of body mechanics is much more accepted today, it is still largely a